wildlifetrusts/nextdoornature/content/guides/en/faith-groups-and-lottery-funding.md

 ---
 title: Faith Groups and Lottery Funding
-summary: A summary of some of the faith groups in the UK and their religious position on gambling and lottery funds.
+summary: "Find out here about some of the faith groups in the UK and their religious position on gambling and lottery funds. "
 image:
   src: /images/uploads/faithgroupsfunding_orig-3-.jpg
   alt: An image of two holy books surrounded by green plants